blacklanternsecurity/bbot/docs/how_it_works.md

   httpx --> |DNS_NAME| nmap;
 ```

 This allows for some interesting chains of events.
-Given a single target such as `evilcorp.com`, `nmap` may start by discovering an `OPEN_TCP_PORT`. `sslcert` and `httpx` will then visit that port and extract more hostnames, which are in turn scanned by `nmap` and visited by `sslcert` and `httpx` to discover more hostnames which are again passed to `nmap`, and so on...
+Given a single target such as `evilcorp.com`, `nmap` may start by discovering an `OPEN_TCP_PORT` `evilcorp.com:443`. `sslcert` and `httpx` will then visit that port and extract more hostnames, which are in turn scanned by `nmap` to produce more open ports which are visited by `sslcert` and `httpx`, which discover more hostnames, which are again passed to `nmap`, and so on...

+This is a simple example with only a few modules, but you can being to see how if 30 or 40 modules were enabled, they could feed each other exponentially to produce an immense amount of data.
+This recursion is exactly how BBOT is able to outperform other tools.

 For a full list of event types and which modules consume/produce them, see [List of Event Types](../scanning/events/#list-of-event-types).